Table of Contents

 If a cell requires a protein, the appropriate code section of DNA is read in the cell nucleus, and a copy is created.
 The creation of this transcript is the first step in the protein biosynthesis process and is referred to as transcription.
-It takes place in three steps: initiation, elongation and termination.
+It takes place in 3 steps: initiation, elongation, and termination.

 Step 1: Preparing for transcription – Initiation

 When preparing a transcript of a specific gene, no primer is needed as it is for replication.
-Its starting point is a specific DNA sequence – the so called promoter sequence – which precedes the section that is to be transcribed.
-It consists of characteristic sequence motifs, i.e., -10 TATAAT, which is referred to as TATA box.
-The preceding “-10” means that this section contains ten base pairs of the gene to be read.
+Its starting point is a specific DNA sequence – the so-called promoter sequence – which precedes the section that is to be transcribed.
+It consists of characteristic sequence motifs, i.e., -10 TATAAT, which is referred to as a TATA box.
+The preceding ‘-10’ means that this section contains 10 base pairs of the gene to be read.

-In order to recognize a promoter, eukaryote RNA polymerases need helper proteins, the so-called transcription factors.
-The RNA polymerase II, which synthesizes hnRNA, requires the transcription factors TFIIA, TFIIB, etc., for this process.
+In order to recognize a promoter, eukaryote RNA polymerases need helper proteins (transcription factors).
+RNA polymerase II, which synthesizes heteronuclear RNA (hnRNA), requires the transcription factors TFIIA, TFIIB, etc., for this process.

 Step 2: RNA synthesis – Transcription elongation

-As the RNA polymerase synthesizes an oligonucleotide with the length of approximately ten nucleotides, the σ-subunit separates, and elongation is initiated.
-The DNA-dependent RNA polymerase reads the DNA template in 3‘-5‘-direction and synthetizes the RNA transcript in 5’-3’-direction using ATP, UTP, GTP and CTP substrates.
-Just like during replication, the synthesis mechanism consists of a nucleophilic attack with phosphoric acid forming ester bonds.
+As the RNA polymerase synthesizes an oligonucleotide with the length of approximately 10 nucleotides, the σ-subunit separates, and elongation is initiated.
+The DNA-dependent RNA polymerase reads the DNA template in the 3′-5′-direction and synthesizes the RNA transcript in the 5′-3′-direction using ATP, UTP, GTP, and CTP substrates.
+Just like during replication, the synthesis mechanism consists of a nucleophilic attack with phosphoric acid-forming ester bonds.

-Prokaryotes possess one type of RNA polymerase while eukaryotes have four: three (I-III) in the cell nucleus and another one in the mitochondria.
-In prokaryotes, the polymerase creates the transcript from messenger RNA (mRNA).
-In eukaryotes, however, RNA polymerase II first creates a primary transcript from heteronuclear RNA (hnRNA).
+Prokaryotes possess one type of RNA polymerase while eukaryotes have four: 3 (I-III) in the cell nucleus and 1 in the mitochondria.
+In prokaryotes, the polymerase creates the transcript from mRNA.
+In eukaryotes, however, RNA polymerase II first creates a primary transcript from hnRNA.
 You can find more information concerning different RNAs in our Lecturio magazine.

-While the transcript is being completed, a hybrid helix from DNA and complimentary RNA forms for a short period of time.
+While the transcript is being completed, a hybrid helix from DNA and complementary RNA forms for a short period of time.

 Step 3: Transcription termination

 Another termination mechanism that is being used in addition to the terminator sequence is the Rho–(ρ-) protein.
-During ρ-dependent termination, this protein binds to RNA and moves toward the RNA polymerase.
-It can, then, interact with it and detach it from the DNA template via ATP hydrolysis.
+During ρ-dependent termination, the ρ-protein binds to RNA and moves toward the RNA polymerase.
+The ρ-protein can then interact with it and detach it from the DNA template via ATP hydrolysis.